Loading…

 JAKIM (Malaysia) is recognised in over 60 countries and is one of the most widely accepted certifications globally, particularly in ASEAN, the GCC, and parts of Europe.
 IFANCA (USA) has strong recognition in North American markets.
 No single body is universally recognised — your choice should match your target export market.

 Since October 2024, BPJPH (Badan Penyelenggara Jaminan Produk Halal) certification has been mandatory for food and beverage products sold in Indonesia under Law No. 33/2014.
 MUI certification, while still widely recognised in practice, is no longer the sole legal requirement.
 Foreign manufacturers must obtain BPJPH certification or work with a BPJPH-approved foreign certification body.
+Indonesia's October 2026 deadline extends the requirement to cosmetics, traditional medicine, and chemicals.

 The Gulf Cooperation Council (GCC) does not have a single unified halal certification.
 Each country has its own requirements.
 However, ESMA (UAE) and GSO (Gulf Standards Organisation) standards are widely referenced across the GCC.
 Products certified by JAKIM, MUI, or IFANCA are often accepted under mutual recognition agreements, but this varies by importer and product category.
 Always verify with your GCC-based importer before shipping.